SUI

 You may also want to carefully tune the two time intervals for better indexing performance

-• Watching time interval: how often the handler is trigger by default
+- Watching time interval: How often the handler is triggered by default

-• Backfill time interval: how often the handler is trigger during processor backfill, you may want to set this a larger number, especially if the object has very long history
+- Backfill time interval: How often the handler is triggered during processor backfill.
+You may want to set this to a larger number, especially if the object has a very long history

 Address processor